Hindenburg disaster resources for junior high modern history between two wars book list

 Then we looked up a few theories on WHY the Hindenburg exploded, as a bit of curiosity.

-This is the one my kids particularly liked however.
+This is the one my kids particularly liked, however.
 Their papers referenced this a lot, and I could see influences in how they wrote their Hindenburg disaster paper.

-And of course this all is taking place in the back drop of the end of the Great Depression and the start of World War 2.
+And of course, this all is taking place in the backdrop of the end of the Great Depression and the start of World War 2.

-And after spending a week with the kids working on their Hindenburg papers I had to show them the first episode of Timeless, which prominently features the Hindenburg Disaster, and the perils of time travel.
+And after spending a week with the kids working on their Hindenburg papers, I had to show them the first episode of Timeless, which prominently features the Hindenburg Disaster, and the perils of time travel.
 It greatly amused me to have my kids nitpicking the events of the episode and exclaiming loudly, “That’s not how it happened!”

 Yes, that made me a very proud homeschool mom.